lluisemper/vw/README.md

 The frontend is a React + TypeScript demo application that consumes a mocked API to display, create, update, and delete items in a data table.
 The application features:

-- DataTable with sorting, searching, and pagination
+- DataTable with sorting, searching(apart from dates), and pagination
 - CRUD operations with modals for adding and editing items
 - State management using Zustand
 - UI styling with Tailwind CSS